-About 96 percent of the faculty at Cabrillo hold a full credential.
+All of the faculty at Anza hold a full credential.
 This number is close to the average for all elementary schools in the state.
-None of the faculty at Cabrillo holds a trainee credential, which is reserved for those teachers who are in the process of completing their teacher training.
+None of the faculty at Anza holds a trainee credential, which is reserved for those teachers who are in the process of completing their teacher training.
 In comparison, two percent of elementary school teachers throughout the state hold trainee credentials.
-About four percent of our faculty hold an emergency permit.
+None of our faculty holds an emergency permit.
 Very few elementary school teachers hold this authorization statewide (just two percent).
-All of the faculty at Cabrillo hold the elementary (multiple-subject) credential.
+All of the faculty at Anza hold the elementary (multiple-subject) credential.
 This number is above the average for elementary schools in California, which is 91 percent.
 You can find three years of data about teachers' credentials in the Data Almanac that accompanies this report.